subhampro/PolyZone/README.md

+# PolyZone 3.0 Moded By SubhaM [ It is the Fixed Ver Of PolyZone Which Saves the PolyZone.txt File Inside Your Resource Folder not on Server-Data! ]

+For Support Join Discord : : https://discord.gg/MzfEzgyzER

+For Stable Ver of PolyZone :

 # PolyZone
 PolyZone is a FiveM mod to define zones of different shapes and test whether a point is inside or outside of the zone